Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Introduction

-Our first loss is an InfoNCE loss~\cite{infonce} with negative samples only, serving as regularization for denoising diffusion probabilistic models (DDPM).
-Given that mode collapse during inference manifests as generated samples being overly similar, particularly for tail classes, we introduce unsupervised contrastive learning with negative samples to maximize the distances between generated images.
-Unlike supervised contrastive learning~\cite{khosla2020supervised}, unsupervised contrastive learning does not differentiate between embedding/representation for different classes.
-Instead, it distinguishes between representations of images of the same class, hence increasing image diversity.
-Our second loss is an MSE loss designed to contrast estimated noises from conditional and unconditional generation, which effectively minimizes the KL divergence between latent distributions for conditional and unconditional generation.
-While such conditional-unconditional alignment seems undesirable with less controllability, a critical aspect of our approach is that our MSE loss is weighted more for larger timesteps corresponding to the initial stage of the reverse process.
-Given the known overfitting in conditional generation for tail classes for both GAN and diffusion models, we are motivated by the success of conditional-unconditional alignment for long-tailed GAN~\cite{utlo,transitioncgan}, which facilitates knowledge sharing between head classes and tail classes.
-Notably, unconditional GAN generation has been observed to achieve superior FID than conditional generation under limited data~\cite{transitioncgan}.
-We adapt conditional-unconditional alignment from GAN to diffusion models.
-Unlike the GAN-based method~\cite{utlo} aligns conditional generation and unconditional generation for low-resolution images exhibiting intra-class similarity, we leverage observed image similarity during the initial denoising steps for tail classes and head classes~\cite{si2024freeu}.
-Hence, we propose to match conditional generation with unconditional generation for large timesteps.
+Specifically, our framework combines two synergistic losses.
+Our first loss is an unsupervised contrastive loss with negative samples only to diversify unconditional generation, serving as regularization for denoising diffusion probabilistic models (DDPM) and score-based diffusion models (SBDM).
+Given that mode collapse during inference manifests as generated samples being overly similar for tail classes, we introduce unsupervised contrastive learning with negative samples to maximize the distances among generated images.
+Unlike supervised contrastive learning~\cite{khosla2020supervised}, unsupervised contrastive learning distinguishes between representations of images regardless of their class, hence increasing intra-class and inter-class image diversity.
+Our unsupervised contrastive loss is implemented with batch resampling, which is a standard strategy for long-tailed recognition and generation~\cite{oclt, zhang2019balance, shi2023re}.

-\meng{While contrastive learning has been proposed for diffusion models to improve adversarial robustness~\cite{ouyang2023improving} as guidance during inference and to find semantically meaningful directions~\cite{dalva2024noiseclr}, we effectively leveraged contrastive learning as regularization losses for class-imbalanced diffusion models.
-Our work has positive societal impact for content generation of underrepresented groups.}
+Our second loss is an alignment loss designed to align estimated noises from conditional and unconditional generation, which effectively minimizes the KL divergence between latent distributions for conditional and unconditional generation.
+While such conditional-unconditional alignment seems undesirable with less controllability, a critical aspect is that our alignment loss is weighted more for larger timesteps corresponding to the initial stage of the reverse process.